Information and resources relating to News of the World by Paulette Jiles

 8. Imagine the perspective of Johanna’s Kiowa family.
 Why do you think they would’ve taken her in and raise her?
 Why would they give her up?
 How do you think they felt when they let her go?

 9. Discuss the troubling moment when Johanna wanted to scalp her fallen enemy.
 How did that make you feel about her?

 10. Partway through his journey with Johanna, Kidd feels as though he was “drawn back into the stream of being because there was once again life in his hands.”
 What do you think this means?
 What does it tell you about Kidd’s emotional life?

 Watch the book trailer below:

-This online resouce provides a digital copies of historical newspapers similar to those which Capt.
+This online resource provides digital copies of historical newspapers similar to those which Capt.
 Kidd may have read in his travels across Texas.

 Capt.
-Kidd takes care to avoid the hot-button issues plaguing post-Civlil War Texas by not reading from local newspapers.
+Kidd takes care to avoid the hot-button issues plaguing post-Civil War Texas by not reading from local newspapers.
 Learn more about this era from this article from the Texas State Historical Association.

 Learn more about the Southern Plains tribe from which Johanna Leonberger was recovered after four years of captivity.

 George Catlin (July 26, 1796 - December 23, 1872) was an American painter, author, and traveler who specialized in portraits of Native Americans in the Old West.
 Claiming his interest in America's 'vanishing race' was sparked by a visiting American Indian delegation in Philadelphia, he set out to record the appearance and customs of America's native people.